Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

 ### Discovery

-Tessera discovery is very similar to the IP whitelist.
-The difference being that the IP whitelist blocks communications between nodes, whereas disabling discovery only affects which public keys we keep track of.
+Tessera discovery is similar to the IP whitelist.
+The difference being that the IP whitelist blocks communications between nodes, whereas disabling discovery only affects which public keys you keep track of.

 See the [Tessera configuration page](https://docs.tessera.consensys.net) for details on setting it up.

 When discovery is disabled, Tessera will only allow keys that are owned by a node in its peer list to be available to the users.

-This means that if any keys are found that are owned by a node NOT in our peer list, they are discarded and private transactions cannot be sent to that public key.
+This means that if any keys are found that are owned by a node NOT in your peer list, they are discarded and private transactions cannot be sent to that public key.

 !!! note